tanliyon/gym-xiangqi/CONTRIBUTING.md

 The aim of this repository is:

-  - To provide a Xiangqi, Chinese Chess, reinforcement learning environment for toy projects, research and experiments
+  - To provide a Xiangqi, Chinese Chess, reinforcement learning environment for projects, research and experiments
   - To allow users to learn reinforcement learning in general
   - To allow users to grow interest in reinforcement learning
   - To support OpenAI Gym as a reinforcement learning framework